 We generally fund capital expenditures with a combination of internally generated cash and external financing.
 The level of cash generated internally and the amount that is available for capital expenditures fluctuates depending on a variety of factors.
-Cash provided by our utility operating activities is expected to be the primary source of funds for operating needs, dividends and capital expenditures for 2011.
+Cash provided by our utility operating activities and the \$85.0 million debt issuance are expected to be the primary sources of funds for operating needs, dividends and capital expenditures for the fourth quarter of 2011.
 Borrowings under our \$400.0 million committed line of credit will supplement these funds to the extent necessary.

-We are planning to issue up to \$25 million of common stock in 2011 (including first quarter issuances) in order to maintain our capital structure at an appropriate level for our business.
-We are party to a sales agency agreement under which we sell shares of our common stock from time to time.
-In the first quarter of 2011 we sold a total of 255,000 shares for a total of \$5.8 million.
-As of March 31, 2011, we had 0.8 million shares available to be issued under this agreement.
+We are planning to issue up to \$25 million of common stock in 2011 (including issuances during the first nine months of the year) in order to maintain our capital structure at an appropriate level for our business.
+In the nine months ended September 30, 2011, we issued \$21.2 million of common stock, including \$15.8 million under a sales agency agreement.
+As of September 30, 2011, we had 0.4 million shares available to be issued under this agreement.